Read them all, The Bear shares his wisdom.

 Yeah, you still have to turn a crank to get this ones going.
 And its worth it to me to do whatever I can to keep alive web content I once made.

 Because as much as possible, the run of almost any tech company is going to be short, and sooner or later that cool tool you like using will be bought by a mothballing outfit like Yahoo.

 Top / Featured Image Credits: Public Domain Wikimedia Commons Image https://commons.wikimedia.org/wiki/File:Rollstuhl_Farfler_1655.jpg

-The post "Those Old Hand Cranked CoolIris Presentations, Now With Extended Shelf Life" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2015/08/hand-cranked-cooliris/) on August 5, 2015.
+The post "Those Old Hand Cranked CoolIris Presentations, Now With Extended Shelf Life" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2015/08/hand-cranked-cooliris/) on August 5, 2015.